Cloud-Hacks/asyncapi-glee/crypto-websockets/step1.md

             type: number
 ```

-Or you can directly run the below command to create the yaml file for your project
+Or you can directly run the below command to create the yaml file for your project;

 ```plain
 cd client